LSI Keywords or Latent Semantic Indexing For SEO Rankings

 It will be up to you to decide what word or keyword phrase will best describe what your content is trying to say.
 Remember, your first priory when creating content is that is easy to read and engages your potential buyer or client.

-How to Use LSI Keywords For On-page SEO
+How to Use LSI Keyword Analysis For On-page SEO

-Latent Semantic Indexing is by no means as advanced as, say, neurosurgery.
+Latent Semantic keyword Indexing is by no means as advanced as, say, neurosurgery.

 In actuality, it is mostly basic common sense.
 Where Google did all the hard work, we get the “easy as pie” results.

-Once you have found your LSI keywords, it’s a snap to implement them.
+Once you have found your Latent Semantic Indexing keywords, it’s a snap to implement them.